-As part of the field mobilization, CH2M will procure the following subcontractors to support investigation activities:
+As part of the field mobilization, to will procure the following subcontractors to support investigation activities:

 - Utility Locator

+- Driller

 - Surveyor

-- Driller

 - Investigation-derived waste (IDW) subcontractor

-TestAmerica has been procured to provide laboratory analytical services.
-Mobilization for the field effort includes procuring necessary field equipment and initial transport to the site.
+Vista has already been procured to provide laboratory analytical services.
+Mobilization for the field effort includes procurement of necessary field equipment and initial transport to the site.
 Equipment and supplies will be brought to the site when the CH2M field team mobilizes for field activities.

-Before beginning any phase of work, CH2M and its subcontractors will have field meetings to discuss the work items and worker responsibilities, and to familiarize workers with the HSP.
+Prior to beginning any phase of work, CH2M and its subcontractors will have field meetings to discuss the work items and worker responsibilities, and to familiarize workers with the HSP.

-Before beginning any intrusive activities, CH2M will coordinate utility clearance with Miss Utility of Virginia and the base's approving authority.
+Prior to beginning any intrusive activities, CH2M will coordinate utility clearance with Miss Utility of Virginia and the Base's approving authority.
 Additionally, a separate utilities subcontractor will be procured to ensure the accuracy of the utility markings.